LomoSnap/ethr-kai/README-zh-cn.md

 		0: Equal to number of CPUs
 		Default: 1
 	-ncs
-		No Connection Stats would be printed if this flag is specified.
+		No per Connection Stats would be printed if this flag is specified.
-		This is useful for running with large number of connections as specified by -n option.
+		This is useful to suppress verbose logging when large number of connections are used as specified by -n option for Bandwidth tests.
 	-l <length>
 		Length of buffer to use (format: <num>[KB | MB | GB]) Only valid for Bandwidth tests.
 Max 1GB.